 Pittsburgh Toy Lending Library

-Pittsburgh Toy Lending Library (PTLL) is a nonprofit organization play space located by the Shadyside neighborhood of Pittsburgh.
+Pittsburgh Toy Lending Library (PTLL) is a nonprofit organization with an indoor play space in Pittsburgh in the Shadyside area.
 The entire play space is dedicated to kids 6 and under, making it perfect for toddlers of all ages.
 Throughout the space, there are several opportunities for kids to play with blocks, puzzles and use the play kitchen and other displays set up for make believe play.
 In the middle of the space, there are a few structures to climb on, as well as ample space for kids to roam around in a variety of cars and trikes throughout.

-- Location: 5401 Centre Ave, Pittsburgh, PA 15232 (Note: PTLL is located in the basement of a church, and there is ample free parking outside.)
+- Location: 5401 Centre Ave, Pittsburgh, PA 15232.
+PTLL is located in the basement of a church, and there is ample free parking outside.

 - Hours of Operation: Open Mon-Sat at 9:30am.
 Hours vary daily; be sure to check the PTLL’s website for more information.